 The Strongest Adhesive

-When I first began repurposing vintage costume jewelry into statement rings several years ago, I was using an adhesive to bond the vintage piece to a ring base.
+When I first began repurposing vintage costume jewelry into sparkly rings several years ago, I was using an adhesive to bond the vintage piece to a ring base.

 Unfortunately, it was not nearly as strong as I thought it was.
 As a result, many of my rings ended up in two pieces as they detached from their bases over time.